aws-samples/aws-modernization-with-tigera/content/050_modules/module_3.md

     # view *.pcap content
     tcpdump -Ar $(ls dev-* | head -1) tcpdump -Xr $(ls dev-* | head -1)
     ```

+4. Clean up packet capture resource

+    {{% notice info %}}
+If a packet capture resource does not have `endTime` field, the capture would be continuous until the resource is removed.
+    {{% /notice %}}

+    Stop packet capture by removing the `PacketCapture` resource.

+    ```bash
+    kubectl delete -f demo/60-packet-capture/nginx-pcap.yaml
+    ```

 ## Configure deep packet inspection for sensitive workloads